ArbitrumFoundation/docs/docs/why-governance.md

 ### Security Council

 The second protocol upgrade path is similar to the first path, except that it allows the <a data-quicklook-from='security-council'>Security Council</a>, a permissioned group of publicly named entities, to skip certain steps in specific situations.
-Notable, the Security Council has the ability to upgrade the protocol directly and without delays in case of emergency.
+Notably, the Security Council has the ability to upgrade the protocol directly and without delays in case of emergency.

 This is a critically necessary role to protect against emergencies like the discovery of exploitable vulnerabilities, in which case the typical slow governance path is not viable for two reasons: